York M. Faulkner

 Attorney Profile

-York began his career as a federal prosecutor in the U.S. Department of Justice, Tax Division, conducting grand jury investigations and obtaining convictions at trial on such charges as obstruction of justice, conspiracy to defraud the IRS, tax evasion, false claims for tax refunds, and filing false income tax returns.
+That depth is built on more than thirty years of trying cases to verdict in jury and bench trials — beginning with his career as a federal prosecutor in the U.S. Department of Justice, Tax Division, conducting grand jury investigations and obtaining convictions at trial on such charges as obstruction of justice, conspiracy to defraud the IRS, tax evasion, false claims for tax refunds, and filing false income tax returns.

 In civil practice, York’s work has focused on intellectual property litigation across a variety of industries with a career focus on representing brand companies in “Hatch-Waxman” pharmaceutical patent infringement cases.
-In the pharmaceutical and life sciences fields, Mr. Faulkner has represented parties in trade secret, antitrust, and patent infringement actions involving branded pharmaceuticals such as Crestor®, Paxil®, Prozac®, Doribax®, Zymar®, Engerix-B®, Infranrix®, Veralix®, Adenoscan®, Adenocard®, and AmBisome®.
+In the pharmaceutical and life sciences fields, Mr. Faulkner has represented parties in trade secret, antitrust, and patent infringement actions involving branded pharmaceuticals such as Crestor®, Paxil®, Prozac®, Doribax®, Zymar®, Engerix-B®, Infranrix®, Verilrix®, Adenoscan®, Adenocard®, and AmBisome®.

 York has extensive experience in litigation involving Japanese parties and routinely works in collaboration with local Japanese bengoshi and benrishi to reduce the burden of U.S. litigation on Japanese clients.
 He has managed complex global litigation requiring coordination of U.S. litigation strategy with co-pending litigation in Japan, South Korea, China, Australia, Europe, and Canada.